-This test report presents the data and describes the procedures for testing the current carrying capacity for QA’s test probes and their respective mounting sockets.
+This test report presents the data and describes the procedures for testing the current carrying capacity for QA Technology’s test probes and their respective mounting sockets or termination pins.
 The current carrying ability of a probe is ultimately determined with respect to probe temperature.
 (Refer to the Applications Note titled Working Temperature Ranges for additional information.)
 QA’s testing was performed at a nominal ambient temperature of 20°C. The final current carrying capacity of a probe will depend upon many additional factors specific to the actual application.

-Although our current and temperature ratings are based on our product materials, many fixture materials will not tolerate temperatures up to 204°C (some plastics will not even withstand 120°C.) Many solders may become weak or even melt well below this temperature.
-Caution is advised if operating probes at very high temperatures.
-Operators must also be protected against contacting probes at high temperatures.
-If in doubt, please contact QA for further information.
+Although our current and temperature ratings are based on our product materials, many fixture materials will not tolerate temperatures up to 204°C (some plastics will not even withstand 120°C).
+Many solders may become weak or even melt well below this temperature.
+Precaution is advised if operating probes at very high temperatures.

-FR4 test fixtures were built to mount eight probes at a time for testing.
-Standard stroke probes were stroked to 2/3 of their nominal full stroke travel.
-Long stroke 0.400” [10.16mm] probes were tested at 0.075” [1.91mm] stroke which is commonly used in dual-level fixturing.
-The probes were spaced one inch apart to provide effective thermal isolation between individual probes.
+For our conventional probe series, FR4 test fixtures were built to mount eight probes at a time for testing.
+Standard 0.250 [6.35] stroke probes were stroked to 2/3 of their nominal full stroke.
+Long stroke 0.400 [10.16] probes were tested at 0.075 [1.91] stroke which is commonly used in dual-level fixturing.
+The probes were spaced 1.00 [2.54] apart to provide effective thermal isolation between individual probes.
 A circuit board was designed to allow all eight probes in one fixture to be connected in series.
 The surface of the circuit board was coated with solder to simulate typical contact conditions between the probe tip and a circuit board under test.
-The sockets housing the probes were interconnected to complete the series current path.
-The wire gage used for interconnecting the sockets was selected according to the expected test current.
+The sockets were interconnected to complete the series current path.
+The wire gauge used for interconnecting the sockets was selected according to the expected test current.

-Fine gage type T thermocouples (Copper/Copper-Nickel) were soldered to the sockets just below the bottom surface of the socket mounting plate.
-The fine gage thermocouple wire minimized heat transfer from the socket and decreased the thermal response time.
+Fine gauge type T thermocouples (Copper/Copper-Nickel) were soldered to the sockets just below the bottom surface of the socket mounting plate.
+The fine gauge thermocouple wire minimized heat transfer from the socket and decreased the thermal response time.
 The thermocouples were then connected to the multi-channel data acquisition system.

-The wire gage used for interconnecting the sockets of the probes under test varied depending on the final current requirements for the test.
-Indeed, the choice of interconnect wire gage played a significant role in determining the temperature of a particular probe during testing.
-A heavier gage wire ran cooler for any given current, with the copper conductor acting as a heat sink for the probe under test.
+The wire gauge used for interconnecting the sockets or termination pins of the probes under test varied depending on the final current requirements for the test.
+Indeed, the choice of interconnect wire gauge played a significant role in determining the temperature of a particular probe during testing.
+A heavier gauge wire ran cooler for any given current, with the copper conductor acting as a heat sink for the probe under test.

 Three sets of tests were conducted and analyzed statistically to produce a temperature vs. current curve based upon a 3-sigma rise above the average data values.
 The final current carrying rating for the probe was derived from this curve.
 Using this 3-sigma standard, 99.7% of all probes will meet the current rating.

-The M08-PRH89 and M035PRH14 probes’ setup utilized fixtures designed around the typical applications for these probes and consisted of two plates with the probes captured between a top and bottom plate.
+The M035-14, M08-89, and M100-75 probes’ setup utilized fixtures designed around the typical applications for these probes and consisted of two plates with the probes captured between a top and bottom plate.
 A small cross-channel was machined in the plates to allow room for the thermocouple wires.
 Two circuit boards sandwiched the top and bottom plates to route the series test current through all eight probes.